Special rules apply to members of the Armed Forces of the United States and civilians providing support to the Armed Forces.

 for more information.

-You may receive a six-month extension of time to file your New Jersey income tax return if at least 80% of your tax liability computed on your NJ-1040 (Line 42) or NJ-1040NR (Line 40) when filed is paid in the form of withholdings, estimated, or other payments by the original due date, and
+You may receive a six-month extension of time to file your New Jersey Income Tax return if you have paid at least 80% of your tax liability on the NJ-1040 (Line 42) or NJ-1040NR (Line 40) through withholdings, estimated payments, or other payments by the original due date, and